XinyuXiang/AxolotlpiRNApathway/TransposonAnnotation/00_pipeline.md

-# TE Annotation Pipeline
+# Transposon Annotation Pipeline

 This pipeline outlines the steps to obtain TE consensus sequences and annotate the genome in multiple rounds.

-- Dependencies
+- Software
   - `RepeatMasker v4.1.5`
   - `RepeatModeler v2.0.5`
   - `DeepTE`